ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-appliance/mq_appl_pot_overview.md

 *   IBM MQ Appliance M2002A: A high-end solution for enterprise use

-*   IBM MQ Appliance M2002B: Lower-end solution for branch office or factory deployment
+*   IBM MQ Appliance M2002B: Lower-end solution for smaller needs or great for branch office or factory deployment

 ### Audience